 The purpose of this guide is to assist researchers in better understanding the area of Research Data Management and in meeting funders’ requirements in devising a Data Management Plan (DMP).
 An increasing number of national and EU funding agencies and schemes such as EU Horizon Europe require researchers to develop a detailed plan for managing, storing or preserving data, sharing their data with the general public and the secure destruction of data following relevant retention periods.
 Devising a Data Management Plan is also good research practice for you and your wider research team even when the data cannot be shared for various reasons - legal, privacy, secondary use, etc.

-The Institute is responsible for the processing of a significant volume of personal information across the organisation.
+The university is responsible for the processing of a significant volume of personal information across the organisation.
 It is vital that everyone is aware of their responsibilities in relation to data protection

-The purpose of this policy is to ensure that the Institute applies retention periods appropriately and retains data only for the period for which it is allowed under these retention periods.
-It sets out the procedures that should be in place and puts responsibility on each Function to ensure that the Institute remains compliant with this area of the regulation.
+The purpose of this policy is to ensure that the university applies retention periods appropriately and retains data only for the period for which it is allowed under these retention periods.
+It sets out the procedures that should be in place and puts responsibility on each Function to ensure that the university remains compliant with this area of the regulation.

 The aim of defining a retention or destruction schedule or procedures for specific categories of records is to ensure legal compliance